MichaelOmondi/Password-Locker/README.md

 This is a an application which helps one to generate passwords and even manage user's password.

+# BDD (Specifications)
+Go to the terminal and run the run.py file, it displays the istructions and short key words that takes a sppecific imput.

 # Known bugs

 There are no known bugs in this project